St George in the East (parish)

-St George in the East, historically known as Wapping-Stepney, was an ancient parish, in the London Borough of Tower Hamlets, England.
-The place name is no longer widely used.
+St George in the East, historically known as Wapping-Stepney is an area in the London Borough of Tower Hamlets, England.
+It was an ancient parish, it was the larger of the two parishes that made up Wapping.

-Ancient parish areas were historically the same for both civil and ecclesiastical (church) functions, and while St George in the East is no longer a civil parish there is still a smaller continuing ecclesiastical parish.
-The church, crypts and second floor outreach mission are open and holds regular services, as well as community organising and social justice campaigns.
+Ancient parish areas were historically the same for both civil and ecclesiastical (church) functions, and as St George in the East is no longer a unit of civil administration and no longer has a railway station named for it, the place name is not as commonly used as it once was.
+There is still a smaller continuing ecclesiastical parish.